 Conduct survey, get feedback – change content based on the results;

 Add gear for the budget of $1200-$1600 (camera + lens)

 The most recent episodes are below.

-She appreciates everyone in the community and presents each game in a creative way (her surrounding is related to the game she is talking about), never saying negative about the game and its creators, and always encouraging to explore VR, reminding that all the games she presents are the best, each experience – in its individual way (it was mentioned in a Voxel Fly episode).
+Nina appreciates everyone in the community and presents each game in a creative way (her surrounding is related to the game she is talking about), never saying negative about the game and its creators, and always encouraging to explore VR, reminding that all the games she presents are the best, each experience – in its individual way (it was mentioned in a Voxel Fly episode).
 All the games were thoroughly selected based on different criteria.

 Nina is bold, fun, likes to experiment.
 But she is also nice, friendly and humble, she likes helping and wants to make an impact.
-Those of the character traits capture the evolving nature of the company.
+Those of the character traits also capture the evolving nature of the company.

 The new survey conducted in High Scool with TA unveiled more details and insights on how to improve the vlog for 16-18 y. o. age group.
 The main findings were about the type of content people were looking for, some of the new findings are below.

 What type of content about Virtual Reality would interest you, if at all?

 The main findings (in this direction): Learning VR, Games, live VR and 360° videos, news